aadje/EnumAnnotation/readme.md

 Enum Display Attribute
 ==========
-Enum wrapper for more conviently accessing the Data Annotations Attributes
+Enum wrapper for more conviently accessing the Data Annotations Attributes and enums